Royal Jordanian: Rivalry

-Royal Jordanian began to put into place a new strategy at the end of 2002 which saw the airline concentrate on its neighboring nations, with increased frequencies.
-In a plan to establish itself as the Middle East's "regional airline" it began to add smaller routes such as Alexandria in Egypt to Aleppo in Syria which the bigger airlines, such as Emirates, would not undertake with the larger aircraft compared to Royal Jordanian's regional jets.
+Royal Jordanian began to put into place a new strategy at the end of 2002, which saw the airline concentrate on its neighboring nations with increased frequencies.
+In a plan to establish itself as the Middle East's "regional airline", it began to add smaller routes such as Alexandria in Egypt to Aleppo in Syria which the bigger airlines, such as Emirates, would not undertake with the larger aircraft compared to Royal Jordanian's regional jets.
 As of the end of 2008, the plan had proven successful for the airline, with its main rivals being Middle East Airlines and Egypt Air.

 Since 2008, Royal Jordanian has faced increased competition within the Middle East.
 The arrival of many new low-cost airlines such as Air Arabia, Jazeera Airways, and flydubai have caused problems for the Jordanian airline.
 With the arrival of these new airlines, Royal Jordanian has focused upon improving its onboard and ground services in order to retain market share.

 Business figures

-The following information can be found in the 2009, 2013, 2015, 2016, 2017 and 2018 Royal Jordanian Annual Reports.
+The key trends for Royal Jordanian are (as at the financial year ending December 31):